ninewise/dissertation/summaries.md

 Metaproteomics Analysis Pipeline, or UMPAP) are, at their core, a mapping of peptides onto taxa.
 This mapping is processed from the UniProtKB, a large database of annotated proteins.
-In chapter \ref{chapter:on-the-side}, we describe the [Database creation][sum-database] repository.
+In chapter \ref{chapter:on-the-side}, we describe the [database creation][sum-database] repository.
 This repository contains the code to parse the UniProtKB and compose the Unipept database tables.
-To create the peptide-taxon mapping, it gathers for each peptide occurring in the UniProtKB the taxa the proteins in which it occurs are annotated with.
-It aggregates these taxa using a lowest common ancestor method, resulting in a single taxon per peptide which contains all taxa in the list.
+The peptide-taxon mapping is given an entry for each peptide occurring in the UniProtKB.
+For each of these peptides, it gathers all proteins it occurs in, and the taxa they are annotated with.
+It aggregates this list of taxa using a lowest common ancestor method, resulting in a single taxon per peptide.
 Chapter \ref{chapter:on-the-side} also describes the contributions made to the [SPeDE][sum-spede] and [SMAP][sum-smap] projects.

 [sum-database]: https://github.com/unipept/make-database
 [sum-spede]: https://github.com/LM-UGent/SPeDE
 [sum-smap]: https://gitlab.com/truttink/smap
 [sum-smap2]: https://gitlab.com/dschaumont/smap-haplotype-window

-# Samenvatting {.unnumbered}
+# Summary (Dutch) {.unnumbered}

+::: {lang=nl}
-Elk organisme draagt zijn volledige genetische code, het genoom, opgeslagen in DNA in zijn cellen.
+Elk organisme draagt zijn volledige genetische code (het genoom) in zijn cellen, opgeslagen als DNA.
 DNA wordt overgeschreven naar RNA in een proces genaamd transcriptie, wat op zijn beurt vertaald wordt naar eiwitten in een proces genaamd translatie.
 Die eiwitten voeren vervolgende functies uit voor het organisme.
 De volledige verzameling